Quick Answer

 What is wealth management and how does it work?

-Wealth management is a comprehensive financial service that combines investment management, financial planning, tax strategy, estate planning, and risk mitigation to help individuals grow and protect their assets over time.
+Wealth management is a financial service that combines investment management, financial planning, tax strategy, estate planning, and risk mitigation to help individuals grow and protect their assets over time.
 It works by first assessing your current financial situation, then building a customized strategy aligned with your goals, risk tolerance, and time horizon.
 Professionals such as Certified Financial Planners (CFPs) and registered investment advisors typically coordinate these services.

 How much money do you need to start wealth management?